Using Python at ITA

 module load python

-All the commands above will load Python version 3.7.
+All the commands above will load the latest version of Python available in the system (3.x).
+You can load a specific version by specifying it: module load python/3.8 (see a list of available versions with module list python).
 It is strongly recommended that you use Python 3 over 2.7.
 Nearly all packages support Python 3, many packages have stopped adding new features to their 2.7 compatible versions, and most scientific software will drop support for version 2.7 before 2020 (see Python 3 statement).
 If someone (e.g. your supervisor) tells you to use Python 2.7, ask again and check if you really need it.
 For compatibility reasons, we still have a Python 2.7 distribution, but its packages are not updated so often and it's not recommended unless you really know what you're doing.
 To use it, load the module python/2.7:

 module load python/2.7